 Visit the requirements section of our website for more guidance.

-IMPORTANT NOTE: The last possible test dates will be published by July 2017.
+IMPORTANT NOTE: The last possible test date accepted before the September 15th application deadline is August 30th, 2020.
 Register for CASPer at least 3 days before your preferred test date to allow your identification and payment to be processed.
 Completion of CASPer is mandatory to maintain admission eligibility.
 There will be no exceptions.